talsma-ict/lazy4j/README.md

 ### LazyValueMap

-Map that can stores values as `Lazy` values.
+Map that stores values as `Lazy` values.

 ## Why?

 We feel this ought to be provided out of the box and should have been when lambda's were introduced, back in Java 8.

 Fortunately, a `Lazy` class implementation is not very difficult to create, so that's what we did.
+The `LazyValueMap` was added later in version 2.0.2.

 ## Example

-A small example of how this class can be used:
+A small example of how the `Lazy` class can be used:

 ```java
 public class Example {